Argennon-Project/ascee/docs/specs.md

 #### Collision Detection

+If a collision between two requests is detected, scheduler will not allow concurrent execution of them.
+Two requests collide if they have at least two colliding access blocks.
+Two access blocks are colliding when:

+1. they are overlapping
+2. at least one access block is `writable` or `additive`
+3. if both access blocks are additive they are **not** defined on exactly same memory locations

+Moreover, two requests are considered colliding when they have chunk resizing collision.
+Chunk resizing collision happens between two requests when:

+1. One request wants to modify the chunk size` and another request needs to read the size of the chunk.
-Chunk Resizing: We assume a request that wants to expand a chunk is a writer for all offsets such that: `offset < maxSize && offset >= sizeLowerbound` .
-And a request that wants to shrink a chunk is a writer
+2. One request wants to expand the chunk and another requests defines an access block such that: `offset + size > chunk.lowerBound && offset < newSize`.
-for: `offset < sizeUpperBound && offset >= minSize`
+3. One request wants to shrink the chunk and another requests defines an access block such that: `offset + size > newSize && offset < chunk.upperBound`

+*Note: `offset < chunk.upperBound` check usually is not necessary, since it's out of chunk bounds.*

 #### Page